naveencreation/Resume/README.md

    git clone https://github.com/naveencreation/Resume.git
    ```
 2. **Customize Your Information**:
-   - Open `index.html` and replace placeholder text with your own details.
+   - Open `index.html` and replace place holder text with your own details.
    - Adjust styles in `style.css` to personalize the look and feel.
 3. **Preview Your Resume**:
    - Open `index.html` in your browser to view the changes.